7 Steps To Move On From A Toxic Relationship

 What to do:

-• Engage someone to redecorate your living space to create a fresh environment free from reminders of your ex.
+• Hire someone to redecorate your living space to create a fresh environment free from reminders of your ex.

 • Join support groups or online communities for people recovering from toxic relationships to share experiences and gain encouragement.